 Indian Point

 After decades of grassroots advocacy and legal action by Clearwater and our partners, the last reactor at the Indian Point Nuclear Power Plant closed in April 2021.
 In collaboration with the Indian Point Convergence, Clearwater successfully championed the creation of a Decommissioning Oversight Board to oversee the decommissioning of the facility.
-As the decommissioning process progresses, Clearwater will continue to be an active advocate and ally to the community striving to ensure the safest decommissioning possible.
+Clearwater continues to be an active advocate and ally to the community striving to ensure the safest decommissioning possible.
 Learn more about our work on Indian Point.

 Swimmable Hudson